-The Health Sciences Reorganization Project
+The Health Sciences Reorganization Initiative

-- undertake an environmental scan of comparator institutions
+- undertake an environmental scan of comparator institutions;

-- map the current state of internal USask structures
+- map the current state of internal USask structures;

-- develop a proposed “future state” organizational structure and articulate the administrative, governance, and budgetary infrastructure that will be required to facilitate implementation of the future state
+- develop a proposed “future state” organizational structure and articulate the administrative, governance, and budgetary infrastructure that will be required to facilitate implementation of the future state.

 USask faculty, staff, and students are encouraged to share suggestions with the Health Sciences Strategic Priority Initiatives Steering Committee.